Multi-Socket Motherboard: Mastering High-Speed and High-Density Challenges of Data Center Server PCBs

 The core goal of power integrity is to minimize the PDN's impedance, ensuring that voltage fluctuations (ripple and noise) remain within a very narrow range (typically ±3%) during instantaneous changes in CPU load.
 This requires a systematic design approach:

 1. VRM (Voltage Regulator Module) Layout: VRM circuits must be placed as close as possible to the CPU socket to shorten high-current paths and reduce resistive and inductive losses.
-This is particularly challenging in Blade Server PCBs where space is extremely precious.
+This is particularly challenging in Blade Server PCBs where space is extremely valuable.

 • Thermal Design: